Skip to content

 Some of Galst’s coins, medals, and books now reside in the ANS collection.
 Other coins and medals from his collection have been sold in multiple auctions by Classical Numismatic Group (CNG), including many of the coins illustrated in his 2013 book, and are now in private collections.

 John Hyrcanus bronze Prutah, c.
 132/1 BCE.
-As CNG wrote of another specimen from the Galst coll: “…some of the most important [coins] in the history of Judaea, as the first Jewish dynastic coinage ever struck.
-The lily, the ancient symbol of Jerusalem and of rebirth, supplanted on early coinage the traditional position of the Seleukid king on the obverse, marking Jewish religious independence.”
+As CNG wrote of another specimen from the Galst coll: “…some of the most important [coins] in the history of Judaea, as the first Jewish dynastic coinage ever struck.”

 Galst’s tag is marked “ANA 8” in green ink, possibly referencing his ANA 2002 exhibit, “The Many Names of Jerusalem as Depicted on Ancient Coins” (awarded 2nd place in its class).